Why Is Everyone Moving to Idaho? The Real Top 9 Reasons

 Frequently Asked Questions

-Why is everyone moving to Idaho?
-Conservative values, low cost of living relative to income, extraordinary outdoor access, excellent schools, low crime, and genuine community feel.
-Most people are moving from California, Washington, Texas, Arizona, or Tennessee specifically to find a state whose culture matches their values.
+Conservative values, low cost of living relative to income, extraordinary outdoor access, excellent schools, low crime rates, and genuine community feel.
+Most people are moving from California, Washington, Texas, Arizona, or Tennessee specifically to find a state whose culture matches their values — not just lower home prices.

-Is Idaho a good state to live in?
 Yes — for the right person.
 Idaho consistently ranks in the top tier nationally for quality of life, safety, and cost of living.
-It is not a fit for people who require major city density or cultural amenities.
+It is not a fit for people who require major city density, cultural amenities, or frequent direct flights to multiple destinations.

-What is it like to move to Idaho?
-Most people describe the first few months as a surprising decompression.
-Traffic disappears.
-People are friendly.
-The outdoors are immediately accessible.
-The adjustment is mostly to the isolation and the smaller city size, not to anything negative about Idaho itself.
+Most people describe the first few months as a surprising decompression — traffic disappears, people are friendly, the outdoors are immediately accessible.
+The adjustments are mostly to geographic isolation and smaller city size, not to anything fundamentally negative about Idaho.
+People who move here because they want what Idaho actually offers almost universally love it.

 Ready to Make the Move?